kevinfrom/GA4MP/README.md

 It also makes it very easy to track events and user interactions by providing a simple and intuitive API.
 You can create events, user properties, and user interactions using simple classes and methods, and then send the data to the API with a single method call, and multiple events can be sent for the same user in a single request!

+## Installation

+You can install the library via Composer.
+Run the following command:

+`composer require kevinfrom/ga4mp`

 ## Example: `sign_up`

 This example shows how to track a `sign_up` event.